isc-jmichie/FHIRTOOMOP/README.md

 and

 - Setting Name: BaseURL
-- Setting Value: http://${group_id}.isc-ohdsiworkshop.be/irishealth/csp/healthshare/ohdsi/fhir/r4 (the full FHIR URL)
+- Setting Value: http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4 (the full FHIR URL)

 Now go back to the Production.
 Click on the RESTBulkFHIR operation and configure it using the following settings:
-- HTTP Server: ${group_id}.isc-ohdsiworkshop.be
+- HTTP Server: ${group_id}.isc-ohdsiworkshop.com
 - HTTP Port: 80
 - URL: /irishealth/bulk/r4
 - Credentials: OHDSICredentials

-There, you can click on the Orchestrator Process.
+Then, you can click on the Orchestrator Process.
 On the right, under Actions, click on Test button.
-We will create a Group Bulk FHIR export for all patients who are female and above 18 years old.
+We will create a Group Bulk FHIR export for all patients who are female and above 18 years old as follows:

 ![image](https://github.com/user-attachments/assets/b9725519-675a-4ff7-9d63-e98d1dfbc351)